AirTraceIO/mapslicer/README.md

-# MapSlicer Docker Container
+# MapSlicer Docker Container with Flask API

-This README provides instructions on how to build and run the Docker container for the MapSlicer project.
-This container is set up to run `gdal2tiles.py` to generate map tiles from a TIFF image without requiring georeferencing, using the raster profile.
+This README provides instructions on how to build and run the Docker container for the MapSlicer project, now set up to expose `gdal2tiles.py` functionality through a Flask API.
+This allows generating map tiles from a TIFF image without requiring georeferencing, using the raster profile.

 ## Requirements